mossmanpete/ParadigmCore/docs/ethereum-peg.md

         "mapping":  {},     // computed rate-limit mapping
-        "orderCounter": 0,  // number of orders accepted on the network "lastBlockHeight":  0,  // last Tendermint block height "lastBlockAppHash": ""; // the hash of the last valid block }
+        "orderCounter": 0,  // number of orders accepted on the network "lastBlockHeight":  0,  // last Tendermint block height "lastBlockAppHash": null; // the hash of the last valid block }
     ```
 - A `StakeEvent` is stored in `state.events`, indexed by block number, while awaiting witness confirmation in the following format: